Neobyzantine Octoechos: The makamlar of the diatonic echos varys

-One important innovation of the reformed neume notation and its "New Method" of transcription was the heptaphonic solfeggio, which was not based on the Western equal temperature but on the frets of the tambur—a long-necked lute which had replaced the oud at the Ottoman court (mehterhane) by the end of the 17th century and which also took its place in the representation of the tone system.
-In his reformulation of the sticheraric melos Petros Peloponnesios defined most of the echos-tritos models as enharmonic (phthora nana), but the diatonic varys ("grave mode") was no longer based on the tritos pentachord B flat—F according to the tetraphonic tone system ("trochos system"), it was based according to the tambur frets on an octave on B natural on a fret called "arak", so that the pentachord had been diminished to a tritone.
-Thus, some melodic models which were well known from Persian, Kurdish, or another music traditions of the Empire, could be integrated within echos varys.
+One important innovation of the reformed neume notation and its "New Method" of transcription was the heptaphonic solfeggio, which was not based on the Western equal temperature but on the frets of the tambur: a long-necked lute which had replaced the oud at the Ottoman court (mehterhane) by the end of the 17th century, and which also took its place in the representation of the tone system.
+In his reformulation of the sticheraric melos, Petros Peloponnesios defined most of the echos-tritos models as enharmonic (phthora nana), but the diatonic varys ("grave mode") was no longer based on the tritos pentachord B flat—F according to the tetraphonic tone system ("trochos system"); it was based according to the tambur frets on an octave on B natural on a fret called "arak", so that the pentachord had been diminished to a tritone.
+Thus, some melodic models which were well known from Persian, Kurdish, or other music traditions of the Empire could be integrated within echos varys.

-For the printed chant books also a New Method had to be created which was concerned about the transcription of the makamlar.
-Several theoretical treatises followed Chrysanthos and some of them treated the New Method of transcribing exoteric music, which meant folklore of different regions of the Balkans and the Eastern Mediterranean which often used tunes far from the Byzantine Octoechos tradition, but also makamlar traditions of the Court and of Sufi lodges (tekke).
+For the printed chant books, a New Method also had to be created which concerned the transcription of the makamlar.
+Several theoretical treatises followed Chrysanthos and some of them treated the New Method of transcribing exoteric music: which meant folklore of different regions of the Balkans and the Eastern Mediterranean which often used tunes far from the Byzantine Octoechos tradition, but also makamlar traditions of the Court and of Sufi lodges (tekke).